rapidsai/devcontainers/USAGE_IN_PROJECT.md

 ## (Optional) Working with upstream projects

 Build scripts are generated only for the main project - the one you have mounted.
-If you would like to work with other projects, you can run their `clone-*` scripts.
+Dependencies are automatically downloaded, but these dependencies are not built locally by default.
+If you would like to develop other projects in tandem, you can run their `clone-*` scripts.
 After they have been cloned, appropriate `build-*` scripts will be generated.
 See [the project maintainer docs on this topic](./USAGE.md#generating-scripts-for-other-projects-manifestyaml-file).

 ## (Optional) Authenticate with GitHub for `sccache`